Information

 of the thread.
 The relevant standard for this thread form

-is BS 84: 1956.
-The thread form is now redundant and has been
+is the British Standard BS 84 - 2007.
+The thread form is now

-replaced by Unified and Metric threads.
-The British Standard
+redundant and has been replaced by Unified and Metric threads

-Fine (BSF) thread has the same profile as the BSW thread form
+The British Standard Fine (BSF) thread has the same profile

-but was used when a finer pitch was required for a given diameter.
+as the BSW thread form but was used when a finer pitch was

 If